james-millner/jamesmillner.dev/content/posts/11-2024-retrospective/index.md

 ## Fatherhood

 By far, the biggest theme of the year which has been full of firsts.
 My soon-to-be 2-year-old has conquered many firsts this year and has taken champion position in my daily life.
-Now don't get me wrong, it's been challenging, tiring and an emotional experience, and I'm a changed man because of it.
+Now don't get me wrong, it's been challenging, tiring and an emotional experience.
+I'm a changed man because of it.

 I wouldn't change a second of it.
 While we're still so early on in our journey as parents, I couldn't be more proud of the confident, charming and intelligent small human developing before my eyes.
 Now sorry if that's boring, but I wanted to shout from the